zuozhenggh/learning-library/create-labs/labs/1-labs-git-hub-get-started-install-configure/1-labs-git-hub-get-started-install-configure.md

   **Note**: The local cloned repository is connected to the remote fork version.
 You can push your local changes to the remote fork version when you are online to keep them in sync.

   **Important Note**: The **create-labs** folder (shown in the above screen) and its contents are internal to this "**Creating Labs and Workshops**" workshop.
 This folder is not available at the production.
-This means that when you fork the **oracle\learning-library** repository to your fork, such as **your account/learning-library**, you will not find the **create-labs** folder, and thereby it will not be available in your cloned repository as well.
+This means that when you fork the **oracle\learning-library** repository to your fork, such as **your account\learning-library**, you will not find the **create-labs** folder, and thereby it will not be available in your cloned repository as well.

-  When you make a clone, you can edit the files in your preferred editor, such as **Atom**, and use **GitHub Desktop client** to keep track of your changes without having to be online.
+  When you make a clone, you can create your own project folder, edit the files in your preferred editor, such as **Atom**, and use **GitHub Desktop client** to keep track of your changes without having to be online.

   The repository you cloned is still connected to the remote version (your fork) so that you can push your local changes to the remote to keep them synced when you're online.